tytydraco/yessleep/out/The_Happy_Dancers_.md

 Every night, I replayed it and replayed it, painting shapes in my mind using their dancing movements as the brush, obsessing over the feeling of enticement I'd felt those two nights.

-By the time I was 11, I really began to wonder if I even saw anything at all.
+By the time I was approaching the age of 13, I really began to wonder if I even saw anything at all.

 That was before they began to appear everywhere in my teenage years, from my first year of highschool, like a multiplying infection that only I was able to see.